espebra/netboot-skel/README.md

     vagrant up

-The netboot image will become available as *initrd0.img* and *vmlinuz*:
+The netboot image will become available as *initrd0.img* and *vmlinuz0*:

 * at http://192.168.50.50/image/
 * in the local filesystem at /srv/image/[release]/tftpboot/